Project-Sundial/linking-client/README.md

 ## Getting Started
-For first-time installation, please run this script in your terminal to generate the executable :
+For first-time installation, please run this scripts in your terminal to generate the executable:

 ```
 git clone https://github.com/Project-Sundial/linking-client-executables.git